-For example, in Seattle there is no NCGR group, but there is a great local group that meets every month called the Washington State Astrological Association.
-In Denver there is an NCGR chapter, but there is also another separate group that meets each month called the Horoscopic Astrology Group.
-Other countries have different national and local astrological organizations which organize meetings.
-For example there is the Astrological Association in the UK, and the FDAF in France.
+For example, in Seattle there is no NCGR chapter, but there is a great local group that meets every month called the Washington State Astrological Association.
+In Denver there is an NCGR chapter that holds meetings, but there is also a separate group that meets each month called the Denver Astrology Group.
+Other countries have different national and local astrological organizations which organize meetings as well.
+For example, in the UK the Astrological Lodge of London holds monthly meetings.

 8. Take Some Classes on Astrology

 Once you have met some other astrologers and gotten some of the basics of astrology down, you should think about taking some classes somewhere.
 Having some guidance from someone with experience in this area can be incredibly helpful, and it speeds up the learning process so that you will be covering more ground than if you were just teaching yourself.